414587 April 7, 2025 11:00 ICMarkets Market News

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as a pullback support that aligns with the 23.6% Fibonacci retracement, indicating a potential area where price could rebound
+Supporting reasons: Identified as a pullback support that aligns with the 100% Fibonacci projection, indicating a potential area where buying interests could pick up to stage a rebound.

 Potential Direction: Bearish